 Pain and activity monitoring in dogs receiving radiation therapy

-Purpose: The purpose of this clinical trial is to assess pain and/or distress levels in dogs undergoing radiation therapy by evaluating their activity level, using a commercially available activity tracking device, and/or pressure mat analysis.
-This study also invites healthy dogs to participate as a control.
+Purpose : The purpose of this clinical study is to evaluate activity level, using a commercially available activity tracking device, and pressure mat analysis as a way to assess pain and/or distress in dogs undergoing radiation therapy.
+Healthy dogs are also invited to participate in the study as a control.
 We hypothesized that animals get less active and do not sleep well when they are in pain or distressed, and that animals reduce weight bearing from the affected leg when their leg becomes painful.
 We would expect that activity monitoring is an excellent tool to monitor therapeutic response and track radiation side effects allowing for an opportunity for early intervention.

-Activity tracking:Prior to starting radiation therapy (< approximately 1 week), your dog will be fitted with a wearable activity monitor that will be mated to a proprietary app on your mobile device with information transmitted through your home Wi-Fi device.
-In order to set up and utilize the activity monitor, you will need to provide us with your mobile phone number and email address.
-This information will be kept confidential and only study personnel will have access to the information.
-Your dog should wear his/her collar or harness, with the activity monitor attached, at all times during study participation with the exception of when you need to charge the battery.
+Activity tracking:Prior to starting radiation therapy, yourdogwill be fitted with a collar-wearable activity monitor (like a Fitbit) that will be mated to a proprietary app on your mobile device with information transmitted through your home Wi-Fi device.
+Your dog should wear his/her collar, with the activity monitor attached, at all times during study participation with the exception of when you need to charge the battery.

 Pressure mat analysis at KSU:Non-invasive pressure mat analysis will be performed by your dog standing on a Tekscan pressure mat.
 No walking and running are involved for this analysis.
 Pictures or videos of the procedure may be taken.

-Clinical Protocol: Prior to starting radiation therapy, each dog will be fitted with a wearable activity monitor and the system will be set to transmit information to KSU oncology service.
+Clinical Protocol : Prior to starting radiation therapy, each dogwill be fitted with a collar-wearable activity monitor and the system will be set to transmit information to KSU oncology service.
 Owners will be asked to complete a health questionnaire and an activity log at home.
-At each visit or during hospital stay pressure mat analysis will be performed daily or less frequently.
+At each visit or during hospital stay analysis will be performed daily or less frequently.

 The general health examinations, pressure mat analysis, and health assessment will be repeated one to three times per week during radiation therapy, and at the time of regular post radiation therapy rechecks.
 Your study participation will end at the 3 month post radiation therapy recheck visit.
-However, you will have an option at that time to continue participating if you wish, and we will continue to collect data from the activity monitor/activity log.
-At each regular visit pressure mat analysis may be performed.
+However, you will have an option at that time to continue participating if you wish, and we will continue to collect data from the activity monitor/activity log for up to 1 year.
 We ask that you return the activity monitor at the end of your study participation.

 - Dogs undergo radiation therapy as a part of their clinical cancer management.